artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

   :ref:`troubleshooting-logs-debug`
 * Detailed steps to reproduce the issue - see: :ref:`troubleshooting-first-steps`
 * Information on any steps you have already tried to resolve the issues
+* If you think the issue might be related to the search index, it can be helpful to include the basic output of the ``search:status`` task in your post - see:
+  :ref:`cli-search-status`
 * Anything else you think will be useful - including screenshots if that will help other users better understand the issue